musabagab/InterviewCodingTest/README.md

 # Libraries

-• EasyValidation
+• EasyValidation for form validation

-• Retrofit with Moshi converter
+• Retrofit2 with Moshi converter

 • klaxon library for parsing JSON